8street/BedlamTools/README.md

 To listen sound:

 3. Open any Bedlam directory with RAW, RMW files
-4. Click play to listen sound
+4. Click play to listen sound.